skoohy/GPT-PINN/README.md

 The code was implemented with the intension of compution to be primarily preformed on the GPU.
 CPU computation can be done however, it will take much longer.

 ## Future and Current Work:
 Currently the Klein-Gordon equation files are avaliable to be used.
 Running the `KG_main.py` (with the other files in the folder located in the same directory) will begin the training of the full PINN and GPT-PINN, growing the GPT-PINN hidden layer size from 1 to 15.
+The Final GPT-PINN of size (2,15,1) is then tested on 200 test cases.

 Code for the Burgers equation and Allen-Cahn equation will be uploaded in the near future.
 We plan on modifying and updating the code over time to make it more cost-effective and efficient.